zerotohero-dev/zerotohero-web/content/highlights/issue-0018.md

 ## GopherCon is Coming

 I was planning to prep for my **GopherCon** talk but life got in the way and I have a draft to complete.
-It's on _Dec, 18th_, so I have around two weeks.
+It's on *Dec, 18th, 2021*, so I have around two weeks.

 So, if you don't see much content from me, it's because I'm researching in the rabbit hole of Cloud Native Identity Federation, preparing for the upcoming